 In Foundation Stage a continuous planning approach enables the teachers to ensure full coverage of the areas of learning and there is planned progression in all areas.
 (See Early Years Policy for more detail).

-In Key Stage 1 and 2, planning is undertaken by the teachers using the National Curriculum Coverage document and Skills Progression document.
+In Key Stage 1 and 2, planning is undertaken by the teachers using Fairfield First School Curriculum documents, which can be found below.
 These are in line with the ‘National Curriculum 2014’ document.
 Detailed schemes of work have been compiled and will continue to evolve to ensure progression and breadth across year groups.

 Teaching and learning

 The curriculum is taught using a cross-curricular approach.
 Thematic topics provide the basis for making meaningful links between the humanities subjects.
 When appropriate, these subjects are taught separately.
 To enhance the learning experience of our pupils, our humanities curriculum acknowledges and incorporates different styles of learning.
 The knowledge, skills and understanding gained through the humanities curriculum is acquired through a variety of experiences.

 • Educational trips (e.g. Warwick Castle, Harvington Hall)

 • Field studies during residential trips (e.g. Malvern)

 • Themed Days (e. g.
 The Royal Wedding, Medieval banquet, The Great Fire of London, Pirate Day, Victorian day)

 • Visits from people in the community (eg. The Emergency Services, local residents for locality week)